sunvc/NoLet/docs/en/templates.md

 }
 ```

-If `style` is not set or doesn't match any known template, `PlainMessageCard` is used as the default.
+If `style` is not set or its value does not match any known template, `PlainMessageCard` is used by default.
+Platform: apple (HarmonyOS has no such selection logic and renders Markdown uniformly).

 ---